The Recipe Matters – Even With Tires

 Tires are heated or vulcanized in an effort to have the various ingredients of the tire meld together as one unit which cannot be broken apart at the various interfaces of the different components.
 When something is baked to create one cohesive unit the ingredients are critical.
 Halobutyl is a critical ingredient to provide protection from air permeation in the innerliner of a tire.

-At Jay Halpern and Associates we have had the privilege of handling tire failure cases against almost every major manufacturer of tires in the world.
+At Halpern, Santos & Pinkert, P.A. we have had the privilege of handling tire failure cases against almost every major manufacturer of tires in the world.
 Tire defect cases are one form of product liability cases.
 In any product liability case it is extremely important for the attorney handling the case to become intimately familiar with the product in question.